 Abandoned channels are so prevalent on fan surfaces that they should also affect avulsion pathfinding (Fig. 1; Fig. 2; Edmonds et al., 2016; Valenza et al., 2020).
-Despite this, most previous models have assumed abandoned channels have no effect on future avulsion pathfinding (Leeder, 1977; Ratliff et al., 2018), or act as universal repulsors (Allen, 1978; Bridge and Leeder, 1979) or universal attractors (Sun et al., 2002; Jerolmack and Paola, 2007; Reitz et al., 2010).
-The reality seems to be somewhere in between these endmembers.
+Despite this, most previous models have assumed abandoned channels have no effect on future avulsion pathfinding (Leeder, 1977; Ratliff et al., 2018), or act as universal repulsors (Allen, 1978; Bridge and

+- Leeder, 1979) or universal attractors (Jerolmack and Paola, 2007; Reitz et al., 2010).
+The reality seems to be somewhere in-150 between these endmembers.
 After all, if abandoned channels retain superelevation that once drove avulsion and abandonment, then that superelevation would topographically repel later pathfinding events (Leeder, 1977; Allen, 1978; Fig. 3C).
 We observe both topographic lows and highs on modern megafans, including discontinuous alluvial ridges (Fig. 2).
 This suggests that abandoned channels can be both attractive and repulsive at different locations and times on the fan surface (Allen, 1978).
-This is consistent with recent observations that suggest avulsions are pushed away from their parent channels by alluvial ridges but inevitably attracted back into a channel some distance downstream (Edmonds et al., 2016; Valenza et al., 2020).
+This - is consistent with recent observations that suggest avulsions are pushed away from their parent channels by alluvial ridges but 155 inevitably attracted back into a channel some distance downstream (Edmonds et al., 2016; Valenza et al., 2020).
 Importantly, attraction seems to be a near universal behavior; all 63 avulsions identified by Valenza et al. (2020) experienced some reoccupation.

-In addition to affecting avulsion dynamics, the rate at which these abandoned channels (and associated alluvial ridges and scours) are removed should affect landscape evolution because abandoned channels contribute much or most of the topography on modern megafans (Fig. 2).
+In addition to affecting avulsion dynamics, the rate at which these abandoned channels (and associated alluvial ridges 160 and scours) are removed should affect landscape evolution because abandoned channels contribute much or most of the topography on modern megafans (Fig. 2).
 There are virtually no observations of abandoned channel healing rates, and as such it is unclear in models whether to treat abandoned channels as healing instantly, persisting indefinitely, or some intermediary.
-Additionally, if one assumes that abandoned channels do heal, the mode of abandoned channel healing is unclear; while preferential deposition in abandoned channel topographic lows ('bottom up' healing) is known to occur in at least some abandoned channels (Schmudde, 1963; Toonen et al., 2012), the relative degree of levee erosion ('top down' healing) is unknown.
-Top down healing is plausible if a combination of diffusive sediment transport, weathering, and fluvial erosion during floods erode topographic highs on the floodplain (Hack and Goodlett, 1960; Burkham, 1972; Zwoliński, 1992; Gabet, 2000; Croke et al., 2013).
+Additionally, if one assumes that abandoned channels do heal, the mode of abandoned channel healing is unclear; while preferential deposition in abandoned channel topographic lows ('bottom-up' healing) is known to occur in at least some unknown.
+Top-down healing is plausible if a combination of diffusive sediment transport, weathering, and fluvial erosion during floods erode topographic highs on the floodplain (Hack and Goodlett, 1960; Burkham, 1972; Zwoliński, 1992; Gabet, 2000; Croke et al., 2013).
 See Sect.
 5.2 in the Discussion for more details.
 In summary, however, there are unanswered questions about the fates and rates of abandoned channel floodplain topography.
 These questions have important implications for the gross morphology of foreland basins and their deposits because the primary mode of sediment transport and emplacement in this depositional environment is via alluvium deposited by and between avulsions.